-- What is the best way to communicate with you - email/phone/other?
+- What's the best way to communicate with you?
+Email, phone, or another way?

-- What support do you need to continue with this work?
-You could offer examples of potential ways you could provide this.
+- What support do you need to work remotely?
+You could give them examples of support you could offer.

 Payments to people with lived experience

-Payments for online Influence and Participation activities should be made at the same rate as for activities that involve face to face meetings.
-Our influence and participation policy outlines our organisations rates.
+Payments for online activities should be the same rate as face to face activities.